minio/docs/source/minio-cli/kes/kes-key.rst

       *Required*

-      The name of the master key on the KES server to use to generate the cryptographic key.
+      The name of the Secret key to use to generate the DEK.

    .. mc-cmd:: CONTEXT

       *Optional*

-      A base64-encoded string to use with the master key for deriving the cryptographic key.
+      A base64-encoded string to use with the Secret key for deriving the DEK.
+If specified, the ``CONTEXT`` is *required* to decrypt the DEK ciphertext.

    .. mc-cmd:: insecure, k
       :option:

-      Skips x.509 Certificate Validation during TLS handshakes.
-This option is required if using self-signed certificates.
+      *Optional*

+      .. include:: /includes/common-minio-kes.rst
+         :start-after: start-kes-insecure
+         :end-before: end-kes-insecure

 .. mc-cmd:: decrypt
    :fullpath:

-   Decrypt the ciphertext and return the plain cryptographic key produced :mc-cmd:`kes key derive` :mc-cmd:`kes key derive`.
+   Decrypt the Data Encryption Key (DEK) ciphertext and return the plaintext key.

+   Use the plaintext value for encrypting or decrypting data using the DEK.
+   Avoid storing the plaintext on disk, as it allows decryption of data without requiring access to the Secret key used to generate the DEK.

    The command has the following syntax:

    .. code-block:: shell
       :class: copyable

-      kes key decrypt [ARGUMENTS] NAME CIPHERTEXT [CONTEXT]
+      kes key decrypt [OPTIONS] NAME CIPHERTEXT [CONTEXT]

    The command accepts the following arguments: